vcastilh/translation-noahMakefile/src/_posts/2020-3-13-codam-home.md

 ## Collaboration

 In order to collaborate with your peers, screen sharing could be useful.
-For this you can use the "Start a call" button at the top right of any slack channel.
-Anyone who is in that channel can join your call.
+For this, you can use the "Start a call" button at the top right of any slack channel.
+Anyone who is on that channel can join your call.
 One person can share their screen at a time and everyone can draw on that screen to e.g. point to code.